The Geometry Standard in Principles and Standards for School Mathematics states that students in grades 9-12 should:

 other geometric software on their own.
 Often, the construction of a

 geometric situation is as powerful for learning as the analysis of the

-Whether you are using the activity sheet, the online applet, or
+Whether you are using the activity sheet or

 geometry software, explain to students that they will explore a